Kanchan-bn/azure-serverless-api/README.md

 # azure-serverless-api
-This is a Azure function - serverless API created using Azure functions extension in VSCode The code contains two sections:
+This is an Azure function - serverless API created using Azure functions extension in VSCode The code contains two sections:
-Server - API code, Fake db in-memory object storage, authentication logic client - sample react UI to integrate the API to demonstrate calling different methods on the end-point
+Server - API code, Fake db in-memory object storage, authentication logic And Client - a sample react UI to integrate the API to demonstrate calling different methods on the end-point

 ## Local Setup
 1. Clone the repo